loopdash/loopdash/src/docs/how-to-delegate-access-to-godaddy.md

 url: /docs/how-to-delegate-access-to-godaddy
 ---

-<p class="mb-3">Prior to launching your website, the Loopdash team will need to make a change to your DNS.
-Most of our customers use GoDaddy.
-Giving us access will allow us to add the appropriate DNS records without sharing your password.</p>
+<p class="mb-5">We frequentlly need access to your DNS records to make a few changes.
+Of course, we could just login using your username and password, but that isn't necessarily the most secure option.
+If you use GoDaddy, like most of our customers, you can grant us access to your account.
+This allows us to do what we need to do, without sharing you password with us. <br/><br/>Once we have access, we are able to modifiy DNS records so we can launch your site, turn on email, or any other domain related jobs we are responsible for.
+This is also more secure because you can easily revoke access once our tasks are done. </p>

 <ol class="list-decimal list-inside">
   <li>Login to GoDaddy and go to your <a href="https://account.godaddy.com/">Account Settings</a></li>